SatyamTiwari069/course-search/README.md

 This project uses Docker Compose to run a single-node Elasticsearch cluster.

 **Start the Cluster:**
-Navigate to the project's root directory (where `docker-compose.yml` is located) and run the following command:
+Navigate to the project's root directory "elastic-search" (where `docker-compose.yml` is located) and run the following command:

 ```bash
 docker-compose up -d